Scripture Passage: Psalm 51: 1-3, 7-13 (Ash Wednesday Psalter)

 And so, the pathway looms ahead.
 It’s not always familiar territory.
 And, in fact, we usually have to leave part of what we carry and hold so tightly behind.
 We usually tend to travel too weighted down to notice where we need to go.
 So, give up what you need to give up or take on what you need to take on.
 And remember when you felt the ashes on your skin to remind you who you are and also whose you are.
 Let them be a blessing and a beginning.
 And know that God calls you away from the self that you have imagined.
 And begin to walk.
 It is a journey that is hard and difficult and takes you through darkness.
 But it is a journey that leads to life, that leads to beginning again.

 And so this day, we return.
 We return to our beginnings.
 Rather than expecting God to “wipe us clean”, this day calls us to expect God to create us yet again.
 We return to dust so that God can take us, breathe life into us once again, creating in us a clean heart and a new and right Spirit.
 Today we become dust once again, moving freely and then clinging to God yet again.

-Sin is our only hope, because the recognition that something is wrong is the first step toward setting it right again.
-(Barbara Brown Taylor, Speaking of Sin: The Lost Language of Salvation)
+Meanwhile, sin is our only hope, because the recognition that something is wrong is the first step toward setting it right again.
+(Barbara Brown Taylor, in “Speaking of Sin”)